 Prior to starting the clinical education aspect of the ATP, students are required to meet the health, immunization and background check requirements of the ATP, College, and University annually.
 Health requirements and background check requirements are stored in CastleBranch.com.
-Due to a federal law called The Fair Credit Reporting Act, students are required to sign a "Disclosure and Authorization Regarding Background Investigation" prior to registering with Castlebranch.
-See Appendix N for the form.
+Due to a federal law called The Fair Credit Reporting Act, students are required to sign a "Disclosure and Authorization Regarding Background Investigation" prior to registering with Approve.
+See Appendix JN for the form.

-Background checks must be completed annually and be current prior to starting at a clinical site.
+Background checks must be completed and be current prior to starting at a clinical site.
+Background checks are good for 5 years, however some clinical education sites may require students to complete these more often.
 All background checks must be current through the entirety of clinical experiences.
-Students must have a physical examination, proof of immunity (i.e., records and titers), and current Emergency Cardiac Care certification on file with CastleBranch.com prior to beginning their first clinical experience.
+Students must have a physical examination, proof of immunity (i.e., records and titers), and current Emergency Cardiac Care certification on file with Exxat Approve prior to beginning their first clinical experience.
 Proof of PPD must be updated annually through CastleBranch.com.
 Any associated cost is the student's responsibility.
-For a full list of submissions to CastleBranch.com, see Appendix E.
+For a full list of submissions to Exxat Approve, see Appendix E.